Skip to main content

 Files.com Integration Behavior

-When you enable the Use Hierarchical Namespace (Azure Data Lake Storage Gen2) option in your Remote Server configuration, Files.com uses Azure’s Data Lake Storage API semantics to perform directory-aware operations.
-Folder renames and deletes initiated from Files.com execute at directory scope when supported by the storage account, and directory-level permissions align with Azure ACL behavior when configured.
+When you enable the Use Hierarchical Namespace (Azure Data Lake Storage Gen2) option in your Remote Server configuration, Files.com uses Azure's Data Lake Storage API semantics for directory-aware operations.
+Folder renames and deletes initiated from Files.com execute at directory scope when the storage account supports it, and directory-level permissions follow Azure ACL behavior when configured.

-If the Azure storage account has hierarchical namespace enabled but this option is not selected during Remote Server setup, Files.com will encounter errors when performing directory operations because the API semantics do not match the storage account configuration.
-For example, attempting to delete a folder will show the error Cannot delete a directory.
+If the Azure storage account has hierarchical namespace enabled but this option is not selected during Remote Server setup, directory operations from Files.com fail because the API semantics do not match the storage account configuration.
+For example, attempting to delete a folder returns the error Cannot delete a directory.
 You may need to enable 'azure_blob_storage_hierarchical_namespace' setting on your remote server if you have the hierarchical namespace feature enabled on your azure storage account.